Correspondence Tracker & Management Tool

 The Problem

 The ‘Active Status’ of a work item limits what actions can be done and what content is visible.
-In the example above, if a user wanted to circulate a document to someone, they would then need to update/advance the active status to circulation. navigating this way is incredibly time consuming for the user and also hides
+In the example above, if a user wanted to send someone a document, they would first need to advance the active status to circulation.
+Navigating this way is incredibly time consuming for the user and also hides function from them.

 The Problem

-The existing dashboard was visually overwhelming, lacked any sort of visual hierarchy, and most importantly did not provide users with quick insight into their active work.
-The users who were able to figure out how to apply filters correctly then had to scan row by row through the work item on the table
+The existing dashboard was visually overwhelming, lacked visual hierarchy, and did not provide users with quick insight into their active work.

 My Solution

-Reimagine the managing/processing of work items from a multistep pattern in to a singular screen/experience.
-With this new design users would be able to, see and update the active stage, use all controls available to them, and be able to view all correspondence and documents without having to advance the stat and wait for it to load.
+Reimagine the processing flow of work items from a multistep pattern in to a singular screen/experience.
+With this new design users would be able to, see and update the active stage, use all controls available to them, and be able to view all correspondence and documents without having to advance the status and wait for a new screen to load.

 Incorporating Actionability